 When is the best time of year to visit the Peak District?

-The Peak District is a wonderful destination throughout the year though can at times parts can be less accessible due to weather conditions (especially during the cold winter months when snow is common)
+The Peak District is a wonderful destination throughout the year though can at times parts can be less accessible due to weather conditions (especially during the cold winter months when snow is common) If you do head there in winter it is perfect for long walks and cosy pubs!

 If you visit at the end of August into the first week of September expect to see purple as the heather flowers across the landscape.